Our Verdict

 Ease of Install - LATCH

 Once you have the towels and angle adjustment, the connectors thread under the seat.
 You have to remove the seat bottom entirely to keep it out of the way, and we wish it were hinged like those on the Britax ClickTight seats.
 This seat has Spanish instructions on one side, which could be the side you are looking at during installation, depending on your chosen vehicle space.
-While we like multiple languages being offered, putting different languages on different sides is not the best decision.
-We recommend keeping the handle nearby.
+While we like having multiple languages offered, putting different languages on different sides is not the best decision.
+We recommend keeping the manual nearby.
 The towels can block the LATCH anchors on the car, making installation more challenging than it would be without the towels.

 The manual and the company website have contradicting instructions, with one saying to use one lock-off and the other saying to use both.
-This is a frustrating experience, and we think parents will be left wondering what to do, just like we did.
+This is frustrating, and we think parents will be left wondering what to do, just like we were.
 We struggled to get the LATCH strap tight enough, but the lock-offs worked well to keep the seat secure on the strap.
 The whole experience would be easier if there were a tensioner or a lock-off that works as a tensioner.
 It passes the wiggle test, but we can feel the towels shifting and would prefer something tighter.

-We struggled with this seat for so many small reasons that made using it frustrating.
-Overall, we suspect this will be the case no matter your vehicle.
-It was a standout negatively, thanks to the collection of little things we struggled with.
 The seat is long from front to back, and manipulating it was hard.

+We struggled with this seat for so many small reasons that made using it annoying.
+Overall, we suspect this will be the case regardless of your vehicle.

 Forward-facing installation of the Fllo uses the belt pathway through the back of the seat, and the same flexible strap pushes LATCH connectors.
 There is red color coding to help you stay on the right track, but threading and pulling the strap was not intuitive.
 The installation angle is awkward and makes tightening the strap harder with spots of friction and drag in the pathway.
 Tightening troubles made getting a tight and stable car seat installation harder.
-The tightening trouble and final wiggle make it a seat we don't like as much as most of the competition.
+The final wiggle makes it a seat we don't like as much as most of the competition.

 Ease of Install - Belt

-There is a line decal for rear-facing installation to ensure the seat is level.
-There is no colo-coding on the pathway for the vehicle belt, but there is a belt lock-off.
 To initiate, you pull away the padding to get it out of the way.
-We used one to two towels (car dependent) to align the seat properly using the line decal.
-The manufacturer manual and their YouTube video for installation do not offer the same instructions, with one instructing you to use two lock-offs and the other saying only one.
+We used one to two towels (car-dependent) to align the seat properly using the line decal.
+The manufacturer's manual and their YouTube video for installation do not offer the same instructions, with one instructing you to use two lock-offs and the other saying only one.

 Thanks to the seat's low profile, it is pretty easy to uninstall.
 First, you disconnect the vehicle belt, pull the padding back to access the pathway, and unthread the belt before replacing the padding.

 There is no level indicator for forward-facing installation, but you still have the flimsy clamp lock-offs to help you.
 Routing the belt is through the open back of the seat, which is easier if you angle the seat toward you while threading.
 There is some red color coding to help guide you, and the exposed bars make it easy to thread the belt.
 Again, the lock-off feels like a cheap, flimsy afterthought and could potentially break if not handled with care.
 Given the location, it is harder to tighten the belt in this position, and we struggled to get a tight fit and stable installation overall.
-The overall experience left us wishing it was easier and more stable.
+The overall experience left us wishing it were easier and more stable.

 Ease of Use